Teosoft7/DS_Project2/README.md

 **Instructors:** Miles Erickson & Greg Damico
 **Slide Deck Presentation:**

 Our company name is Datakick Inc., and we provide performance stats for over 250 European League soccer teams to other companies on whether or not certain factors can contribute to a win or loss.
-Our hypothesis analyses will also provide a good indicator on future predictions regarding league performance and betting odds.
+Our hypothesis analyses will also provide a good indicator on future predictions regarding league performance and increased accuracy on betting odds.

 ### Focused Questions:
 Is there a statistical difference in the odds of...